RajanSandha/auto_blog/_posts/2025-04-24-auto-industry-tariffs-are-doing-what-now-24-hours-.md

 ---
-title: Auto industry tariffs are doing what now?
-24 hours of White House confusion
+title: "Auto industry tariffs are doing what now?
+24 hours of White House confusion"
-date: '2025-04-24 00:59:38 '
+date: 2025-04-24 00:59:38
 categories:
   - Tech News
   - AI
 tags:
   - data
   - ai
   - machine-learning
   - cloud
   - mobile
+excerpt: >
-excerpt: Over the past 24 hours, the auto industry has experienced some of the most extreme whiplash in the saga of the Trump administration's tariffs, ending on Wednesd
+  Over the past 24 hours, the auto industry has experienced some of the most extreme whiplash in the saga of the Trump administration's tariffs, ending in confusion over China's and Canada's roles.
 header:
   teaser: /assets/images/auto_industry_tariffs_are_doing_what_now__24_hours_20250424005937.jpg
 toc: true